Hardmath123/hardmath123.github.io/content/string1.md

-> It all began with the forking of the great pings...
+> It all began with the forging of the great rings of protection...

+> The third ring for the user scripts, written on the fly.

+> The second for superusers, to let them `sudo chown`.

+> The first for system calls, in the CLI.

+> The zeroth for the kernel, where the hardware's shown.

+> In the land of MULTICS, where the hackers lie,

+> One ring to rule them all, one ring to find them.

+> One ring to bring them all, and in the darkness bind them.

+> In the land of MULTICS, where the hackers lie.

 Gandalf was trapped.
 Surrounded by malicious shell scripts, his only hope lay in `/rivendell`, which only granted access to the user group `Elves`.